qugu2427/session-auth-service/README.md

 # SessionBasedAuthServer
- an express session based auth server
+ an express session based auth server<br>

- Used with mongodb atlas.
+ just for personal use